gremlin12/arcade-game/README.md

 To play the game, follow these steps:

-1. Open the index.html file in a browser
+1. Open the index.html file in a browser.
-2. Click on the "How to Play" link for instructions
+2. Click on the "How to Play" link for instructions.
-3. Have fun!
+3. Use the arrow keys on your keyboard to move your avatar.
+4. Cross the road as many times as you can without bumping into any bugs.
+5. Collect as many tokens on the way as you can.
+6. Hearts give you an extra life.
+Keys reduce the number of bugs.
+7. The game ends when you run out of lives.

 This game was created as a project for Udacity's Frontend Web-Developer Nanodegree.